rchui/laminar/source/advanced/hooks.rst

     if __name__ == "__main__":
         flow()

-Submit hooks are particularly powerful when combined with the ``ForEach`` configuration.
+Submission hooks are particularly powerful when combined with the ``ForEach`` configuration.
 Each ``ForEach`` split can be configured differently based on the input parameters.

 .. code:: python